DillonSW/Capstone_Team_5/Reports/Experimentation.md

 Both systems combined would draw at most 16.7mA.
 With a maximum allowed current draw of 4000mA (otherwise our circuit breaker would open the circuit), there is no worry of too much power draw by our PLC and Safety systems.

+Constraint C1 was satisfied by the use of a GFCI cord for the motor driver enclosure.

+Constraint C2 is no longer within the scope of this version due to unforseen circumstances with ordering.

 ---
 ### Future Improvements
 ---
+In the next version of the machine, the missing parts that could not be received need to be ordered and can be installed according to the signoff.
+The entire din rail must be constructed and the blocks must be installed along with circuit breakers.